FAQs

 Q. Do you use fluoride on my pet’s teeth?

-A. No, we use an organic holistic paste safe for pets.
+A. No, we use an organic holistic paste and oral rinse that is safe for pets.

 Q. Can you tell me how frequently my pet should be seen for a dental cleaning?